BrownieEngineering/Drone-Ego-Swarming/PROJECT_HISTORY.md

 # Milestone 1

-Keyboard control successfully connected to PX4.
+Keyboard control successfully connected to PX4 by completing calls and echos to determine where the information is going and if said information was being recieved.
+By creating a mnaul prige between PX4 and the publisher I was able to determine the launhc file had an improper ordering that woudl not correctly launch the Agent.

 Commands: